G-1592/Neurogram/README.md

 ## About
 The system takes brain MRI data alongside tumour segmentation data and reconstructs them into interactive 3D meshes.
 A webcam and hand-tracking model then allow the user to interact with the visualisation using hand gestures rather than a mouse.
 An additional Pepper's Ghost display of the brain mesh was added to enhance the visual experience.

+**Disclaimer:** Neurogram is a visualisation personal project and is not a medically accurate diagnostic tool; it is not intended for clinical use or to support medical diagnosis or treatment.

 ## Demo Videos
 A very quick demo video (so that it fits in the README!).
 Longer demo videos are available on my LinkedIn below: